-Professor and Chair of the Department of Public Health Policy and Management
+Chair and Professor of the Department of Public Health Policy and Management

 Dr. Pagán received his PhD in economics from the University of New Mexico and is a former Robert Wood Johnson Foundation Health & Society Scholar with expertise in health economics and population health.
+He has led research, implementation, and evaluation projects on the redesign of health care delivery and payment systems.
+He is interested in population health management, health care payment and delivery system reform, and the social determinants of health.
 Over the years his research has been funded through grants and contracts from the Department of Defense, the Agency for Healthcare Research and Quality, the National Institutes of Health, the Centers for Medicare & Medicaid Services, the European Commission, and the Robert Wood Johnson Foundation, among others.
-He is also a member of the Board of Directors of the Interdisciplinary Association for Population Health Science and a member of the National Advisory Committee of the Robert Wood Johnson Foundation’s Health Policy Research Scholars.

 Journal titlePreventive Medicine